SyedMoasib000/ai-system-design-guide/08-memory-and-state/05-semantic-caching.md

 Late 2025's standard stack:
 - **RedisVL**: Provides low-latency vector search directly within a Redis instance.
 - **Hybrid Caching**: Using Redis for both metadata (keys) and vector payloads.
 - **TTL**: Semantic caches should have a TTL (Time-To-Live).
-In 2025, we use **Dynamic TTL**—popular answers live longer, while "stale" information is evicted regularly.
+In 2025, we use **Dynamic TTL**: popular answers live longer, while "stale" information is evicted regularly.

 ---